Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Introduction

 The progresses of RL have been predominantly focused on learning a single task with the assumption of a stationary\footnote{A stationary environment is an environment whose dynamics normally represented by the reward and state transition functions of the MDP do not change over time.} and fully-explorable environment for sampling observations.
-Nevertheless, in the real-world, environments are often non-stationary and characterized by ever-changing dynamics such as shifts in the terrain or weather conditions, changes of the target position in robot navigation\cite{jaradat2011reinforcement}, different traffic inflow rates and demand patterns at different times of a day (e.g., peak and off-peak hours) in vehicular traffic signal control\cite{khetarpal2020towards}, and the variation in coexisting agents in multiagent systems\cite{zheng2018deep}.
-These scenarios demand competent RL agents that can continually adapt to new environmental dynamics while retaining performance on all previously encountered environmental conditions.
+Nevertheless, in the real-world, environments are often non-stationary and characterized by ever-changing dynamics such as shifts in the terrain or weather conditions, changes of the target position in robot navigation\cite{jaradat2011reinforcement}, and different traffic inflow rates and demand patterns at different times of a day (e.g., peak and off-peak hours) in vehicular traffic signal control\cite{khetarpal2020towards}.
+These scenarios demand competent RL agents that can continually adapt to new environmental dynamics while retaining performance when the previous environment is encountered again.
 Unfortunately, the above requirements are difficult for existing RL methods to fulfill.
 On the one hand, storing all past experiences may result in a constant growth in memory consumption and computational power.
 On the other hand, if the size of the replay buffer is limited, the agent may inevitably suffer from the phenomenon known as catastrophic forgetting\cite{mccloskey1989catastrophic,french1999catastrophic,hadsell2020embracing}, incapable of retaining the knowledge and skills learned in previously encountered situations.